|Associate Professor of Physics|

 B.S.
 2006, Stanford University

 Joshua Ruderman received his B.S. from Stanford in 2006 and his Ph.D. from Princeton in 2011.
 He was a Miller Fellow at UC Berkeley from 2011-2014, and he joined the faculty of the CCPP at NYU in 2014.
+In 2018 he visited CERN as a Scientific Associate.
 He is broadly interested in particle theory, with a focus on physics beyond the Standard Model.
 His work often resides at the interface of theory and experiment, where he studies the implications of ongoing and future experiments for theories of particles.
-He is interested in using high energy colliders, direct detection experiments, and astrophysical measurements to learn about the origins of the Higgs and dark matter.
+He is interested in using high energy colliders, direct detection experiments, and cosmological measurements to learn about the origins of dark matter and the Higgs.

 R. T. D’Agnolo, D. Pappadopulo and J. T. Ruderman, Fourth Exception in the Calculation of Relic Abundances, Phys.
 Rev. Lett.
 119, no. 6, 061102 2017, arXiv:1705.08450 [hep-ph].

 M. Farina, G. Panico, D. Pappadopulo, J. T. Ruderman, R. Torre and A. Wulzer, Energy helps accuracy: electroweak precision tests at hadron colliders, Phys.
 Lett.
 B 772, 210 2017, arXiv:1609.08157 [hep-ph].